You won't believe what Trump just said: 6 eye-popping moments

 2. KILLING DRUG DEALERS

-The president expressed his admiration for Chinese President Xi Jinping's approach on drug crimes.
-He recounted a conversation with Xi, where he said, "You have 1.4 billion people.
+The president expressed his admiration for Chinese President Xi Jinping's approach to drug crimes.
+He recounted a conversation with Xi, where he said: "You have 1.4 billion people.
 What do you mean you have no drug problem.
 Why?"
-He then did an impression of Xi saying, "Death penalty.
+He then did an impression of Xi saying: "Death penalty.
 We give death penalty to people who sell drugs.
 End of problem."

-"They're criminal list, a drug dealer gets a thing called the death penalty.
-Our criminal list a drug dealer gets a thing called how about a fine," he complained.
+"Their criminal list, a drug dealer gets a thing called the death penalty.
+Our criminal list, a drug dealer gets a thing called how about a fine," he complained.
 In December, Trump signed a criminal justice reform act that reduced mandatory penalties for some drug offenses.

 He said Xi was adding fentanyl to his country's "criminal list" thanks to ongoing trade negotiations.
 The "penalty is death.
 That's frankly one of the things I’m most excited about in our trade deal," Trump said.